Indhu1711/Excel-AtliQ-hardwares-Sales-Finance-Reports/README.md

 ## 🧩 What This Project Is About

-AtliQ Hardwares sells computer hardware across **23 global markets**.
-This project builds a full Sales & Finance reporting system in Excel — covering **3 fiscal years (2019–2021)** — to answer the questions a real business analyst would face:
+AtliQ Hardwares sells computer hardwares across **23 global markets**.
+This project builds a full Sales & Finance reporting system in Excel, covering **3 fiscal years (2019–2021)**, to analyze business performance and key trends.

 - Where is the revenue coming from?
-- Why is profitability declining despite rapid growth?
+- Why is profitability declining despite strong growth?
-- Which markets are falling short of targets — and by how much?
+- Which markets are missing targets — and by how much?

-> **The goal wasn't just to build reports — it was to find the story inside the numbers.**
+> **The focus is not just reporting, but identifying actionable insights from the data.**

 ---